plamenti/play-with-cypress-10-and-above/README.md

 - The configuration file's JSON schema is no longer supported since the configuration can no longer be provided via a JSON format.
 - The baseUrl and experimentalSessionAndOrigin configuration options are no longer valid as top-level configuration options and can only be defined within the e2e configuration.
 - The supportFile and slowTestThreshold options are no longer valid as top-level configuration options and must now be defined within the e2e and/or component configurations.
--Previously the supportFile option defaulted to cypress/support/index.js.
+- Previously the supportFile option defaulted to cypress/support/index.js.
 Now the e2e.supportFile option defaults to cypress/support/e2e.{js,jsx,ts,tsx} and the component.supportFile option defaults to cypress/support/component.{js,jsx,ts,tsx}.
 - The pluginsFile option was removed.
 This option should be replaced with the new setupNodeEvents() and devServer() configuration options.
 - The testFiles option was removed.
 This option was replaced with the new specPattern option.
 - The integrationFolder and componentFolder options were removed.
 These options were made obsolete by the new specPattern option.